 When it comes to infant feeding, many of us may have heard that “breast is best”.
-The health benefits of breastfeeding to moms and babies are widely publicized and include reducing the risk of maternal postpartum depression and supporting a faster return to prepregnancy weight, reducing infant mortality and reducing the risk of the infant developing chronic health conditions including obesity and diabetes as adults.
+The health benefits of breastfeeding to moms and babies include reducing the risk of maternal postpartum depression, supporting a faster return to pre-pregnancy weight, reducing infant mortality and reducing the risk of the infant developing chronic health conditions as adults.
 While these benefits are certainly noteworthy, the benefits of breastfeeding extend beyond mom and baby.

-In honor of World Breastfeeding Week, held annually during the first week of August, let’s all do our part to support breastfeeding.
-Not only is it good for mom’s and babies but it’s good for our communities, the economy and the planet.
-To learn more about World Breastfeeding Week and what you can do, check out the World Alliance for Breastfeeding Action.
+To learn more about World Breastfeeding Week check out the World Alliance for Breastfeeding Action.
 If you’re interested in local breastfeeding classes or support groups you can find a list on the La Leche League website.
-For members of one of the Consortium college Cigna health plans breast pump rentals are covered through the Durable Medical Equipment benefit.
+For members of the GMHEC college Cigna health plans, Cigna provides breastfeeding support and counseling as well as breast pump rentals through the Durable Medical Equipment benefit.
 To find out more about this benefit contact Carecentrix at 844.457.9810.